In zany comedies, when a villain attempts to break down a door by charging at it, sometimes the best tactic is to simply open it.

 - Looney Tunes, repeatedly.

-- In one short, two characters do this at the same time, one at the front door and one at the back.
-The one at the front door has a battering ram.
+- In Red Riding Hoodwinked, Sylvester and another (unnamed) cat do this at the same time, one at the front door and one at the back.
+Sylvester stays in front to build a boulder slingshot; the unnamed cat goes in back to grab a log for use as a Battering Ram.
 You can guess what the end result is.

 - In Hanna-Barbera's Top Cat, Benny once goes on a cruise, prompting the rest of the gang to tag along.
 At several points, Officer Dribble, the ship's captain, and a counterfeit artist try to barge into the cabin... only to end up running right off the ship, having to cling (unsuccessfully) to the side of the hull.